Moving from New York to Virginia

 Congratulations on your big decision to move to Virginia!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to Virginia.
+Since White Glove’s genesis in 1995, we’ve performed over one-thousand long-distance moves to Virginia.
 We hope to see you on moving day!

 The White Glove Treatment

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Virginia.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including Virginia.

 Have you recently decided to take the plunge and leave New York for the Old Dominion State?
 If you’re in the process of mentally preparing for a move from New York to Virginia, there are a few key facts you should know that could make your move easier, more exciting and more fun.
 These two mid-Atlantic states share a number of similarities, but are still different enough to allow you to explore a new culture and landscape.
 Check out these seven fun facts to help you get ready for your move to the Commonwealth of Virginia.